webdevgaur/barbershop/readme.md

-Make nav items clickable -----

-Add a home navigation button ------

-Add functionality to book appointments and get started buttons

 Change body and header fonts and colors (use variables)

-Resize hero image

 Link video

-Lazy loading on images

-Optimize all images for the web

 Service price list modal window

 Our team modal window

-enlarge gallery images on hover ------

 adjust styling for smaller screen

-adjust styling for mobile devices
+adjust styling for mobile devices (book appointment button will be replaced by actual phone number)

 services and meet the team carousels (for mobile)

 Display all the appropriate attributions

+enlarge gallery images on hover ------
+Make nav items clickable -----
+Add a home navigation button ------
+Add functionality to book appointments and get started buttons ------- Resize hero image -----
+Lazy loading on images ------
+Optimize all images for the web -----